 The student examines and reflects on their program learning and professional development.
 Course tools will measure and illuminate the student's progress in gaining a better understanding of their professional worth and value.
 The Managerial Application and Portfolio (MAP) articulates that value.
 The MAP is the bridge that examines and applies an ethical framework to a formalized process that will guide the student's professional and personal life journey.

 MBA 605 Operations and Technology Management 3 credits

 This course will examine value-chain functions such as product-process design, quality management, supply chain management and workforce management in order to understand the resource-based view of strategic advantage for the organization.
 Students will examine strategic management of operations utilizing to support the value-chain functions of operations management.

 This course will focus on how managers think clearly and make effective decisions.
-Students will examine and apply several models of decision-making.
-Innovative, critical, emotional and futuristic thinking will be explored.
-The students will develop their own tools to become effective decision-makers.
+Students will examine and apply several models of decision-making from intuition to predictive analytics.
+In support of effective execution, students will explore innovative, critical, emotional and futuristic thinking.
+Students will develop their own tools to become effective decision-makers.